Hiroshima Peace Memorial Park

 Hiroshima National Peace Memorial Hall for the Atomic Bomb Victims - The memorial hall was opened to the public in 2002 by the Japanese government.
 It was designed by architect Kenzo Tange (1913 - 2005).
 People come here to pray for world peace and to remember the victims.

-24 Phoenix Trees (Aogiri) - Those trees survived the blast in a distance of 1,3 km.
+24 Phoenix Trees (Aogiri) - Those trees survived the blast at a distance of 1,3 km.
 It was a miracle when they started blossoming again one year later.
 In 1973 they were moved to the current location.
 The seeds are given now to visitors from Japan and other countries.

 Cenotaph For Korean Victims of The Atomic Bomb (Kankoku-jin Genbaku Giseisha Ireihi) - 20000 Korean workers died during the atomic explosion.
 The cenotaph became part of the Hiroshima Memorial Park in 1999.